open-duelyst/duelyst/README.md

 This is the source code for Duelyst, a digital collectible card game and turn-based strategy hybrid developed by Counterplay Games and released in 2016.

+## Contributing to OpenDuelyst

+If you'd like to contribute to OpenDuelyst, check out our [Contributor Guide](CONTRIBUTING.md).
+Following this guide will also enable you to play local single player games while we work on the reference deployment.

 ## Reference Deployment

 OpenDuelyst will soon be deployed as "Duelyst Classic": a version of the game exactly as it was in v1.96.17, before the servers were shut down.